Thrive gives loans to students based on summer internships and job offers – TechCrunch

 The cash can be used flexibly for items like new laptops or flights home.

-Students can sign up on the platform and upload an offer letter for an upcoming summer internship or full time college postgraduate offer.
-Thrive validates the document then offers a loan to the students.
+Students can sign up on the platform and upload an offer letter for an upcoming summer internship or full-time college postgraduate offer.
+Thrive validates the document, then offers a loan to the students.

 For an internship, Thrive unlocks 25% of the student’s total internship salary for a loan.
 For a full-time job, Thrive will offer 25% of an individual’s first three months’ salary.